kkarapiperis/ddcm-2D/README.md

 # README

-Python code for solving 2D boundary value problems using the DDCM framework (Kirchodoerder et. al., 2016) This was created in the context of the Alert Doctoral School 2023.
+Python code for solving 2D boundary value problems using the DDCM framework (Kirchodoerder et. al., 2016)

 ## Prerequisites
 - Python 3.10